Exclusive: Uber says Didi deal frees resources for key Indian market - letter

 "India is now our largest market outside of the United States and accounts for 12 percent of all Uber trips globally," the letter said.

-Uber hosts 400,000 drivers on its platform in India, around half of which are active.
+Uber hosts 400,000 drivers on its platform in India, around half of which were active last month.
 It also has more than five million monthly active riders, which is the second-largest outside the United States.

 India, a nation of 1.3 billion whose population is set to overtake China's by 2022 according to the United Nations, poses a unique set of challenges to ride-hailing firms.